 - Physical Education and Sport Coaching

-Charleston Southern University has received specialized accreditation for its Master of Education program through the National Council for Accreditation of Teacher Education.
+Charleston Southern University has received specialized accreditation for its Master of Education program through the Council for the Accreditation of Educator Preparation.

 Your next step to

 - Official transcripts from ALL institutions attended

 - Copy of active teaching certification (not required if pursuing Physical Education and Sport Coaching emphasis)

 - Writing Sample

 - Administration applicants must have at least two years of teaching experience

 In the MEd program, you’ll take courses like…

 - Foundations, Issues and Trends in Education